CITS4401 Software Requirements and Design

 - 6 points

 - Requirements and design are important phases of software development because errors or misunderstandings of software requirements or designs are expensive to correct during later stages and may lead to project failure.
 This unit introduces the theory and practice of software requirements and design.
 The content comprises (1) requirements engineering—elicitation, analysis, specification, documentation and evolution; (2) software design—using formal rationale to document design decisions, design constraints including reliability, availability and maintainability; (3) software architectures—monolithic, distributed, client/server and event driven; and (4) design patterns—observer, abstract factory, adapter, bridge and facade.

-- Typically this unit is assessed in the following ways: (1) research essay; (2) practical design assignment; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) research essay; (2) practical design assignment; and (3) final examination.
 Further information is available in the unit outline.